Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation

+To clarify the properties of the GWs from an inner binary in a hierarchical triple system, we have performed numerical analysis for seven models listed in Table \ref{models}.
+We assume that there exist three types of black holes as GW sources; stellar BH (SBH), intermediate-mass BH (IMBH) and supermassive BH (SMBH).
+As typical masses of SBH, IMBH and SMBH, we choose $10 M_\odot, 10^3 M_\odot$ and $10^6 M_\odot$, respectively.
+We have not included the models with two or more SMBHs.
+Although those models can be important in astrophysics or cosmology, their KL oscillation timescale is too long from the observational view point (see Table \ref{model_and_observability} in Appendix \ref{Observability of other models}).

-We then choose the semi-major axis $a_{\rm in}$ and $a_{\rm out}$ in the stable regions for the KL oscillation, which are given in Figs. \ref{fig:parameter_ain_case_a}-\ref{fig:parameter_case_b}.
-In addition, to confer the results of our analysis, we pick Case (A) to contrast the key features in waveforms from an isolated binary system (Models ABC and ABE) and in waveforms from a binary in a coplanar hierarchical triple system (Models ACC and ACE).
+Since the basic features of the GWs are similar for all models, we shall discuss three representative models; Model IA1, IB3 and IB6, in which the inner binary consists of 10 $M_\odot$ BHs.
+We choose the semi-major axis $a_{\rm in}$ and $a_{\rm out}$ in the stable regions for the KL oscillation (for example, the light-blue shaded region in Fig. \ref{fig:parameter_ain_case_a}).

+In addition, to confer the results of our analysis, we pick Case (A) to contrast the key features in waveforms from an isolated binary system (Models I$_{\rm C}$ and I$_{\rm E}$) and in waveforms from a coplanar hierarchical triple system (Models IA1$_{\rm CC}$ and IA1$_{\rm CE}$).
 The parameters are summarized in Table ~\ref{tab:ini}.

-The observer's location $(\iota)$ is defined as the angle between the detector and the ``axis" of the reference plane (i.e., the "normal" to the initial outer orbital plane).
-As we are focused on the inspiral phase of the inner binary, there are special features that can be seen in the waveform.
+As we focus on the inspiral phase of the inner binary, there are special features that can be seen in the waveform.
+The observer's location $(\iota)$ is defined as the angle between the detector and the ``axis" of the reference plane (i.e., the ``normal" to the initial outer orbital plane).